ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 I want to build a pipeline with the following functionality:
 * I want to filter out all people that share my lastname "Van Hoof"
 * Then I want to count how many times these people also share the same firstname and birthyear
-* Next I want to group them by birthYear so that I can see how many people were named "Nick van Hoof " (my fullname) in 1992.
+* Next I want to group them by birthYear so that I can see how many people were named "Nick Van Hoof " (my fullname) in 1992.
 * Finally, I want them sorted on year in ascending order

 Filter all with last name  "Van Hoof" and group by lastName, firstName and year: